1913 Great Strike: Industrial action

 During the strike, younger farmers were enlisted by the government to work as special constables, known as Massey's Cossacks.
 These farmers worked and protected areas such as Queens Wharf, Auckland.
+In Wellington 'foot specials' were recruited from middle-class urban workers.

 Interpretation

 The conventional idea of the strike is that it was part of a global change in both the ideological beliefs and strategic methods of trade unionists worldwide as the ideas of syndicalism spread.
 However most of the workers in the strike were 'ordinary people.' it is often seen as an instance of class war; the workers of New Zealand fighting against the employers and their allies in the conservative Reform government that had come to power in 1912.

 Some historians have suggested that employers engineered the conflict, for example Michael King wrote that "In October of that year [1913]... employers fearing a continuation of 'revolutionary' union tactics, engineered a lockout on the Wellington wharves." and Richard Hill in his history of the police wrote "the federationists were the victims of a government determined to destroy its class enemies...
 Leading employers decided to strike at the heart of the union movement before the united federation had a chance to consolidate... with the government assisting in various ways ... the government was more interested in crushing the watersiders than getting the wharves going."